-It is our intention to enable children to find, explore, analyse, exchange and present information.
+It is our intention to enable all children, including those with special educational needs, to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to use algorithms and develop their understanding of coding.
-We want children to be able to safeguard themselves online and demonstrate the importance of using technology safely.
+We want children to have the confidence and knowledge needed to safeguard themselves online and demonstrate the importance of using technology safely.
 Our intent is for children to know more, remember more and understand more in computing so that they leave primary school computer literate.

 At St Uny C of E Academy, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
 Teachers use Discovery Education Coding scheme, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
 We have two class sets of Chrome Book computers and a class sets of ipads to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.